 His eyes were heavy, half-closed and tired as if they’d both been blackened in a fight.
 Business was slower than usual.
 He was sure it was the wettest February in living memory.
 At three he sold an old Lockhart book to a nervous-looking witch then stretched, staring out of the window at the storm-blackened skies.
 Only two hours left to go, only two hours left and then it was the weekend…

 The next thing he knew it was dark outside.
 The solitary, flickering oil-lamp on the desk had almost burned itself into darkness, and his forehead was resting on top of a pile of old maps a warlock had deposited at Noon, the smell of old, musty paper almost too much to bear.
 Someone was nudging him.
 A familiar wave of nausea rolled over him as he sat up – his head was sore, his eyes felt dry, and his throat felt like it had been scratched raw with sandpaper.
-Another cold
+Another cold, he thought, miserably.

 ‘Hello,’ a small voice said.
 ‘I think you fell asleep.’

 A familiar tweed cuff drifted in the tiny pool of light cast by the dying lamp.
 Tweed girl whispered, and then the flame rose again, brilliant orange and painful to Draco’s eyes.

 ‘It’s eight,’ she said.
 ‘All the shops are shut.
 I saw the light and came in…’

 ‘Oh.
 Thanks,’ he told her, although, truth be told, he didn’t feel very thankful.
 What was her name again?
 He couldn’t remember, he could never remember… ‘er, thanks…Alice?’